dfelinto/blender-manual/manual/modeling/geometry_nodes/attributes_reference.rst

   An example is a UV map attribute.
 - **Spline** domain attributes are associated with a group of connected curve control points.
+- **Instance** domain attributes exist on the :doc:`/modeling/geometry_nodes/instances` in a geometry.
+  They can be used to store different values on copies of geometry data.
+Instance domain attributes are only supported in geometry nodes.

 Attributes are automatically interpolated to other domains.
 For example, when the :doc:`/modeling/geometry_nodes/input/position` is connected to the selection input of